 During this time, Tenzin was still working on his drawings and paintings.
 Every summer he would go to Nantucket and paint the serene landscape.
 He was always feeding his creativity.

 Tenzin eventually left Legal and accepted a job at Dine Boston Bar and Grille at Logan Airport.
 It was September 2001, and Tenzin was wearing all the hats at the restaurant.
 He was a bartender and a supervisor; he was getting significant experience.
 He was also trying to be responsible and pay for his education.
 But, his dad encouraged him to get a “real job.”
 He didn’t understand this fascination with bars and restaurants.
 Well, one day, his dad came to see his son in action and saw the energy and passion his once-shy son exchanged with customers.
 His opinion turned.

 Tenzin and His Father

 Nevertheless, Tenzin got a job with an insurance company.
 But, fate being who she is, didn’t allow that to last too long and he eventually ended up back in the service industry at the Longwood Hotel.
-He stayed there for 10 years!
-In that decade’s worth of time, Tenzin had an opportunity to work every position, helping him to grasp fully what it takes to run a hospitality business in America.
+He stayed there for ten years!
+In that decade’s worth of time, Tenzin had an opportunity to work every position, helping him to grasp what it takes to run a hospitality business in America.